superp0tat0/MCTS/README.md

 # Self Competence between different algorithms
 * Please turn off the probability plots before you run the self compete program
+* We could see with relatively fewer simulation (around 500 for 4x4 TikTakToe, the improved simulation win 4 of the 10 simulations. and the rest 6 are draw.
+Which is the optimum result for both winners.)

 Time Comparison|  Results
 :-------------------------:|:-------------------------: